Tho[ma]s Cubitt & Co’s Extant Records

 Lease Ledgers

-Cubitt & Co [we use Cubitt & Co rather than T, W & L Cubitt & Co, T & W Cubitt & Co, Thomas Cubitt & Co or William Cubitt & Co quite deliberately as the ledgers appear to be an amalgam of all of their assets gather together to be managed by one organsiation] constructed and kept a meticulous set of ledgers, for each area of operation: which recorded the:-
+Cubitt & Co – Cubitt & Co rather than T, W & L Cubitt & Co, T & W Cubitt & Co, Thomas Cubitt & Co or William Cubitt & Co is used quite deliberately.
+The ledgers are not an amalgam of all of the brothers assets gather together to be managed by one organisation but they are a meticulous set of record for each area of operation: which recorded the:-

 How contemporaneous are these lease books?

 These were long thought not to be contemporaneous records but summary records assembled after Thomas and probably William Cubitts’ deaths.
-We believe that this is not the case at all.
+This seems not be the case at all.

-Surprisingly our, initial, analysis of the handwriting of the clerks appears to show that all of the entries made prior to circa 1833 are in the same hand.
+Surprisingly, an initial, analysis of the handwriting of the clerks appears to show that all of the entries made prior to circa 1833 are in the same hand.
 With various clerks identifiable in clear time bands.
-This is actually pretty clear on scanning through two of the three volumes we had to work with, the third is likely of later date.
+This is actually pretty clear on scanning through two of the three volumes that were to hand to work with, the third is likely of later date.

 The 1832/3 date could well be significant for two reasons.